-Activities that deplete the quantity or quality of natural resources or public goods available to local populations, such that it undermines their access or health.
+Depleting natural resources or public goods such that it undermines access or health.

 RISKS TO PEOPLE

 - Impacts on people through resource depletion or emissions into air and watersheds can occur as a result of individual or collective corporate activities. - The activities of individual companies may, for example, overtax a resource, particularly in an existing context of scarcity.
 While individual corporate activity is more typically regulated than cumulative impacts (see below) this is not the case in all geographies (e.g. rural areas in some geographies). - A company may also contribute to cumulative impacts (a total impact that is the result of the actions of more than one actor) where it is one of several actors involved in an impact that depletes, destroys, pollutes or otherwise damages a resource or access to that resource. - In both cases, this can lead to impacts on people's health and livelihoods.
 People most commonly affected by corporate resource include those in physical proximity to sites of corporate activity, such as in the vicinity of extractive projects, hydropower and construction projects, large farms or plantations or large corporate headquarters in urban areas. - Government authorities "frequently fail to undertake cumulative/ strategic impact assessments, and even where such assessments are undertaken, human rights information relevant to such assessments is not taken into account" (OHCHR).